 Blagojevich praises Trump from Chicago home after release

-CHICAGO (AP) — Former Illinois Democratic Gov. Rod Blagojevich gushed about Donald Trump Wednesday, a day after the Republican president commuted his sentence for political corruption.
+CHICAGO (AP) — Former Illinois Democratic Gov. Rod Blagojevich gushed about Donald Trump after the Republican president commuted his sentence for political corruption,speaking Wednesday at a press event outside his Chicago home that sounded like an extended campaign ad for the president.

 “We want to express our most profound and everlasting gratitude to President Trump,” Blagojevich said.
 “He didn't have to do this .... this is an act of kindness.”